YichenShen0103/perturb/README.md

 $ python train.py
 ```

 If you want to train your own id or downstream task classifier, you shall delete the `.pth` file in `models/` respectively.
-If id classifier is to be trained, we provide you with a script `train_facenet.py` in `util/`.
+If id classifier is to be trained, we provide you with a script `train_facenet.py`.